The Role of Accessory Work

 But in a world where most people sit eight or more hours every single day, the importance of strengthening those constantly elongated muscles can’t be overstated.

 Another constant battle for countless people in America is low back pain.
 With our sedentary lifestyles and constant sitting, it should be no surprise.

 For those with back pain, a weak posterior chain or who experience a low back pump during workouts, this specialty exercise can be a lifesaver.
 After all, no one has ever complained about their lower back being too durable.

 No Reverse Hyper?
 A Glute-Ham Raise (GHR) is a great substitute.

 It’s an ongoing joke at CrossFit New England that coach Ben Bergeron believes that Crossover Symmetry can cure cancer.
 Maybe this is a thick spread of hyperbole, but there’s a reason why the widely respected coach speaks of the mythical fixes of crossover symmetry.

 The reverse hyper is to the lower back what Crossover Symmetry is to the shoulders.

 That is, I can’t find anything that beats it.
 Crossover Symmetry is simply a collection of exercises with bands.
 In my opinion, the bulk of the benefits come from exercises that face the anchor point.
 This is because this grouping of exercises primarily works the musculature on the back side of the shoulder and around the shoulder blades.
 A strong rotator cuff (comprises of 4 muscles) in combination with strong, mobile muscles around the scapulae (shoulder blades) is a recipe for bulletproof shoulders.

-Considering shoulders are the most commonly injured body part in Functional Fitness, your time here is well spent.
+Considering shoulders are the most commonly injured body part in CrossFit, your time here is well spent.